barefootwriter/KPU/IDEA/promo/testimonials.md

 from simply blowing off steam to expressing my opinions to what I most
 enjoy: morphing my own memories and experiences into works with anchors to the waking world.
 [My final project] was the champion of all my work.
-At risk of being over-dramatic, what I experienced was something near an epiphany.
+At the risk of being overly-dramatic, what I experienced was something near an epiphany.
 Realization dawned on me that with every activity I use to explore my own creative nature, I slowly better myself.
 I learn that I enjoy not only the process of creating something that is my own but the finished product as well.
 These feelings are the beginnings of pride, which I don't feel I have truly had with my work for many years… As the semester ends I feel that I